deploymenttheory/terraform-provider-jamfpro/docs/resources/policy.md

 - `expiration_date_epoch` (Number) The epoch time (Unix timestamp) in milliseconds of the expiration date.
 This represents the number of milliseconds since January 1, 1970, 00:00:00 UTC.
 Example: 1838217720000 (represents April 1, 2028, 16:02:00)
 - `expiration_date_utc` (String) The UTC time of the expiration date in ISO 8601 format with timezone offset.
 Format: 'YYYY-MM-DDThh:mm:ss.sss+0000'.
 Example: '2028-04-01T16:02:00.000+0000'
 - `no_execute_end` (String) The daily end time when the policy should not execute, in '12-hour clock' format (h:mm AM/PM).
 This is part of client-side limitations enforced based on computer settings.
 Example: '1:03 PM'
+- `no_execute_on` (Set of String) Client-side limitations are enforced based on the settings on computers.
+This field sets specific days when the policy should not execute.
 - `no_execute_start` (String) The daily start time when the policy should not execute, in '12-hour clock' format (h:mm AM/PM).
 This is part of client-side limitations enforced based on computer settings.
 Example: '1:00 AM'